mu40/katy/README.md

 # Katy

 Katy is a PyTorch-first, PyTorch-only toolbox for deep learning in medical imaging.
-The library is in early developmental stage.
+The library is in an early developmental stage.
 Breaking changes may occur without warning.

 ## Todo